michael2012z/BitBible/markdown/KJV/files/Isa.md

 21. And they shall build houses, and inhabit them; and they shall plant vineyards, and eat the fruit of them.

-22. They shall not build, and another inhabit; they shall not plant, and another eat: for as the days of a tree are the days of my people, and mine elect shall long enjoy the work of their hands.shall long…: Heb. shall make them continue long, or, shall wear out
+22. They shall not build, and another inhabit; they shall not plant, and another eat: for as the days of a tree are the days of my people, and mine elect shall long enjoy the work of their hands.

 23. They shall not labour in vain, nor bring forth for trouble; for they are the seed of the blessed of the Lord, and their offspring with them.